arifb/dotfiles/README.markdown

 ###system
 - `c` is an autocomplete shortcut to your projects directory.
 For example, `c git` and then hitting tab will autocomplete to `github`, and then it simply changes to my `github` directory.
-- `check [filename]` is a quick script that tells you whether a domain is available to register.
+- `check [domain]` is a quick script that tells you whether a domain is available to register.
 - `smartextract [filename]` will extract about a billion different compressed/uncompressed/whatever files and you'll never have to remember the syntax.
-- `backup` is a quick hook into `rsync` to backup a selection of files.
-Check out the comments for more details.

 - If you want some more colors for things like `ls`, install grc: `brew install grc`.
 - If you install the excellent [rvm](http://rvm.beginrescueend.com) to manage multiple rubies, your current branch will show up in the prompt.
-Bonus.

 ## thanks